A PEL-type Igusa Stack and the $p$-adic Geometry of Shimura Varieties: Minimal compactification

 \begin{prop} Let $X$ be a perfect scheme in characteristic $p$.
 Denote by $W(X)$ the canonical lift of $X$ to characteristic zero using the $p$-typical Witt vectors.
 Then the cohomology $H^1(W(X),\CO)$ of the structure sheaf on the Zariski site of $W(X)$ is $p$-torsionfree. \end{prop} \begin{proof} Consider the short exact sequence

 on the perfect scheme $X$, where $W\CO_X$ is the sheaf on $X$ sending an open $U$ to the ring of Witt vectors of $\CO_X(U)$.
 This is exact by perfectness of $X$.
-Note that the last surjection has a multiplicative section given by the Teichm\"uller lift.
-This gives us surjectivity on global sections
+Since the last surjection has a multiplicative section given by the Teichm\"uller lift, this gives surjectivity on global sections

 Take the cohomology long exact sequence and we get

 \end{proof} \begin{remark}[Question] Assume $X$ comes from taking perfection of a smooth quasi-affine scheme of finite type over a perfect field $k$, do we always have that $H^i(X,WO_X)$, $i>0$ has bounded $p$-torsion? \end{remark}